atlanmod/emfviews/README.md

 Examples:

 * myFirstViewTutorial.
-Create your first Viewtype and View.
+Create your first Viewpoint and View.
 * myFirstViewTransformationTutorial.
 Create your first M2M transformation using a View as input
 * enterpriseEAtutorial.
 Create more complex views in an Enterprise Architecture context.
 * 1_EAdata: metamodels and models to be used in the viewpoint and view